Skip to main content

 Pain coming from the aorta

-Your aorta is the main blood vessel of your body, carrying blood from your heart, and passing through the middle of your tummy, taking blood down to your legs and elsewhere.
+Your aorta is the main blood vessel of your body, carrying blood from your heart, and passing down the middle of your tummy, taking blood down to your legs and elsewhere.
 In some people this can swell, making it more vulnerable to leaking or bursting.
 This is called an aortic aneurysm.

 Pain coming from the pancreas